• 4000-km review

 The 2008 stator recall had been done by the previous owner and I was aware of the fuel pump issues – some early OEs seize and eventually pack up when working at higher temps.
 I do wonder if it could be down to American fuel which can get quite ropey in my experience.
 I was using the original pump and didn’t bring my spare (left) which helped make life interesting.
 After a while, at times when the bike was warm, I heard the fuel pump priming or whirring on turning the key on, but before hitting the button.
 This should last a couple of seconds; if it keeps going I suspect it’s bad for the fuel pump so I always made sure I got the engine running as soon as I turned the key on with a warm bike.
 Cold; no such issues and at any times there was never any fuel starvation or hesitancy even when hot, just too much whirring at times.

-Effortless on the dirt, as expected, but me and my gear (130kg?) was too much weight for the WR on the road, so it does not make it the do-it-aller I hoped it might be.
+Effortless on the dirt, as expected, but me and my gear (130kg?) was too much weight for the WR on the road, so it doesn’t make it the do-it-all machine I hoped it might be.
 I’m pretty sure a WR450R could be that bike, but Yamaha won’t be making those before the Chinese get there first.

-You know what, for normal overland travels rather than gnarly, hardcore off-road exploring (not the sort of riding I do) I think I’d almost settle for a latest CRF250L (a couple more horsepowers) with some decent suspension.
-I’ll have a chance to try one in the desert later this year.
+You know what; for normal overland travels rather than gnarly, hardcore off-road exploring (not the sort of riding I do much of) I think I’d almost settle for a latest CRF250L (a couple more horsepowers) or even the newer 300 with a couple more – then add some decent suspension.